David Bianchi

 David Bianchi is an American-Brazilian actor, producer, and screenwriter.

-With over 90 professional film and television credits as an actor, he can be seen in major films and indies like Elizabethtown, Priest, Filly Brown as well as numerous TV appearances on shows like HBO's Westworld, Unsolved, Animal Kingdom, S.W.A.T., The Last Ship, Southland, SEAL Team, and Pretty Little Liars.
+With over 120 professional film and television credits as an actor, he can be seen in major films and indies like Birds of Prey, Priest, and Filly Brown as well as numerous TV appearances on shows like HBO's Westworld, Unsolved, Animal Kingdom, S.W.A.T., The Last Ship, Southland, SEAL Team, and Resident Alien.
+He is the creator, co-writer, and executive producer of the Emmy-nominated streaming series RZR, which debuted in 2024.

 Background

 Bianchi first appeared on stage in the third grade in Mexico City.
 He is classically trained with a BFA in theatre and film from Arizona State University.
 He is fluent in English, Spanish, and Portuguese.

 Bianchi is also a painter and has exhibited his works in gallery shows in Scottsdale, Beverly Hills, and Los Angeles.
 In 2011, he received a congratulatory letter from the City of Los Angeles and then-Mayor Antonio Villaraigosa for his artistic endeavors in North Hollywood.